VVRPanda/ExpPoint-MAE/README.md

 </div>
 <br/><br/>

-*The code will be made publically available after publication*
+*The code will be made publically available after publication.*

 ## 1. Requirements